Eugénie Fougère: Early life and career

 Her first appearance on stage was at the age of 12 in Avignon, and subsequently in Marseille at 14.
 At the age of 15 she started her career at the Café des Ambassadeurs in Paris, where she would live the rest of her life.
-Fougère became a popular excentric singer (gommeuse) and dancer that performed in famous theatres, such as the Folies Bergère and L'Olympia.
+Fougère became a popular excentric singer (gommeuse) and dancer that performed in famous theatres, such as the Folies Bergère, Alcazar d'Été, La Scala (fr) and L'Olympia.
+The gommeuse was the frenzy of Paris in the last decade of the 19th century, a sensual object and "symbol of madness, of Parisian life":

 Cake walk

 The "frenzied divette" was, in the art of music hall, a precursor, introducing songs and dances of all countries, long before that became fashionable in the café-concert circuit, while wearing the most unlikely toilets, bedecked with paradoxical colours.
 Just like Polaire and Mistinguett, she became known for her "racially ambiguous" dancing techniques that she applied to ragtime and the popular "cake walk" dance of the time, which became a rage at the end of 1902.
-She is said to have introduced the dance in Paris in 1900 in the Théâtre Marigny after she returned from a tour in the United States, where she had been filmed in 1899 in the rag-time cake-walk "Hello, Ma Baby," with which she made a sensation at the New York Theatre.
+She is said to have introduced the dance in Paris in 1900 in the Théâtre Marigny after she returned from a tour in the United States, where she had been filmed in 1899 in the rag-time cake-walk "Hello, Ma Baby," with which she made a sensation at the New York Theatre, filmed by Frederick S. Armitage.

-The ambiguous "cake walk" became very popular quickly and Fougère appeared on the 18 October 1903 cover of Paris qui Chante dancing to the song Oh ! ce cake-walk.
-The lyrics interconnected African and American dance, monkeys and epilepsy.
-A popular theorist of "negro dance," Andre Levinson, complied that it is impossible for Europeans to recreate the moves seen by African dance, and that is why the public is amazed by it.
+The ambiguous "cake walk" became very popular quickly.
+For a few months in 1903, Paris was in the grip of a veritable 'cake-walk craze' (folie du cake-walk) or cake-walkomanie, after a popular song.
+Fougère appeared on the October 1903 cover of Paris qui Chante dancing to the song Oh ! ce cake-walk, which she performed barefoot at La Scala, much to the delight of the audience, seduced by this originality.
+The lyrics interconnected African and American dance, monkeys and epilepsy – reflecting the racist and colonial attitudes that prevailed at the time.
+A popular theorist of "negro dance," Andre Levinson, observed that it was impossible for Europeans to recreate the moves seen by African dance, and that is why the public was amazed by it.

-While describing a revue at La Cigale near Place Pigalle in Paris in 1920, where she appeared in the costume of an American negro, Rae Beth Gordon, a Professor in French literature, notes that "at least in this original fantasy, she told the journalist, 'I felt my old self again.'
+While describing a revue at La Cigale near Place Pigalle in Paris in 1920, where she appeared in the costume of an American negro, Rae Beth Gordon, a professor in French literature, notes that "at least in this original fantasy, she told the journalist, 'I felt my old self again.'
 The incorporation of blackness by this white singer suggests that the motivations for adopting a black persona and the effects of such a masquerade went beyond the purposes of simple exploitation.
 Fougère felt more at home in a black body — or, at least, in a body ruled by black rhythms and movements — than she did in a white body deprived of the opportunity to express itself with no holding back."